 This CD is only available at Neptoon Records in Vancouver.

-Message me about downloads.
+Message me about downloads and mail order.

 In 1993 I started learning some new songs for a project I had wanted to do for a long time, a Billie Holiday collection in the cool jazz mode.